dragonflyoss/Dragonfly2/README.md

 **CDN:** A CDN server that caches downloaded data from source to avoid downloading same files repeatedly.

-**Daemon:** Used for pulling images only.
+**Daemon:** It's a daemon of dfget client.
 It establishes a proxy between containerd/CRI-O and registry.

 **Dfget:** The client of Dragonfly used for downloading files.
 It's similar to wget.